E. Sreedharan: Government career

 In December 1964, a cyclone washed away parts of Pamban Bridge that connected Rameswaram to mainland Tamil Nadu.
 The Railways set a target of six months for the bridge to be repaired while Sreedharan's boss, under whose jurisdiction the bridge came, reduced it to three months.
 Sreedharan was put in-charge of the execution, and he restored the bridge in just 46 days.
 The Railway minister's Award was given to him in recognition of this achievement.

 Kolkata Metro

 In 1970, as the deputy chief engineer, he was put in charge of the implementation, planning and design of the Calcutta Metro, the first ever metro in India.
 Sreedharan not only completed this much heralded project but also laid down the foundation of modern infrastructure engineering in India.
 He was taken off this post in 1975.

 Cochin Shipyard Limited

 When Sreedharan joined the Cochin Shipyard in October 1979, it was undergoing a phase of unproductivity.
 The production of its first ship MV Rani Padmini had been delayed for a long period.
 When Sreedharan took over, he turned the fortunes of the shipyard around and made sure its first ship was built while he was its chairman and managing director (CMD).
-In 1981, under Sreedharan's leadership, the shipyard launched its first ship, the MV Rani Padmini.
+In 1981, under Sreedharan's leadership, the shipyard launched its first ship, the MV Padmini.